 Flavour forecast on global taste trends

 The McCormick Flavour Forecast has been following the trends that shape the way we cook, flavour food and eat for more than two decades.
 Over the past year, McCormick team members across five global regions connected with notable culinary experts to uncover the latest innovations in flavour.
-The research included a series of virtual, interactive at-home culinary experiences led by chefs which explored a range of flavours from nutritious to indulgent that offer unique tastes, colours and textures for both food and drinks.
+The research included a series of virtual, interactive at-home culinary experiences led by chefs.
+These explored a range of flavours from nutritious to indulgent that offer unique tastes, colours and textures.

 Plants pushing boundaries

-This represents how the plant-based world is now mainstream and has developed into a culinary trend that honours vegetables, fruits and botanicals that deliver indulgence, brilliant colour, hearty texture and delightful sensation through flora-focused eating.
+This represents how the plant-based world is now mainstream.
+It has developed into a culinary trend that honours vegetables, fruits and botanicals.
+These deliver indulgence, brilliant colour, hearty texture and delightful sensation through flora-focused eating.

 Key flavours: ube (purple yam), Szechuan buttons (edible flowers), trumpet mushrooms

 Inspired by the Yiddish word “nashn”, meaning to nibble on, this combines rising global flavours with the means to travel via our plates.
-It connects us with food and drinks that people find comfort and nourishment in while satisfying cravings from around the world.
+It connects us with food and drinks that people find comfort and nourishment in while satisfying cravings.

 Key flavours: chaat masala (Indian spice blend), pandan kaya (Malaysian jam), crisped chilli